 Oak Ridge National Laboratory

-This material is based on work supported by the US Department of Energy, Office of Science, Office of Biological and Environmental Research.
-Oak Ridge National Laboratory (ORNL) is managed by UT Battelle, LLC, for the US Department of Energy under contract DEAC05-00OR22725.
-The SPRUCE experiment is a collaborative research effort between ORNL and the USDA Forest Service.
-The participation of SDS in SPRUCE efforts was funded by the Northern Research Station of the USDA Forest Service.
-A portion of this work was performed under the auspices of the US Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344.
+This material is based on work supported by the Office of Biological and Environmental Research, within the U.S. Department of Energy (DOE) Office of Science.
+Oak Ridge National Laboratory (ORNL) is managed by UT Battelle, LLC, for DOE under contract DEAC05-00OR22725.
+The Spruce and Peatland Responses Under Changing Environments (SPRUCE) experiment is a collaborative research effort between ORNL and the U.S. Department of Agriculture (USDA) Forest Service.
+The participation of Spatial Data Services (SDS) in SPRUCE efforts was funded by the Northern Research Station of the USDA Forest Service.
+A portion of this work was performed under the auspices of DOE by Lawrence Livermore National Laboratory under Contract No. DE-AC52-07NA27344.

 Spruce and Peatland Responses Under Changing Environments project: https://mnspruce.ornl.gov/

 SC-33.1 Earth and Environmental Sciences Division, BER